 His masters degree in chemistry and technical background in synthetic organic chemistry greatly assist him in counseling clients in the pharmaceutical and biotechnology industries, and in particular, those involved in ANDA litigation.
 He speaks the technical language well and is good at translating it into simpler terms for judges and juries.

 Prior to his legal career, Aaron's professional interests concentrated on the synthesis and characterization of large natural products and related analogs with pharmaceutical activity, in both academic and industrial settings.
 While attending law school, he clerked with the IP department of a Fortune 500 corporation's pharmaceutical division.

 Aaron's pro bono activity includes working with the Hennepin County Housing Court Project in Minneapolis, as well as appealing the administrative denial of disability benefits in Social Security cases.
 He serves on the library resources committee at Merchant & Gould.

-Aaron has two children, and enjoys film, literature, and major league baseball.
+Aaron has three children and enjoys film, literature, and major league baseball.